 Within a bank’s consumer lending department, a customer’s application for a loan undergoes a lot of scrutiny before a decision of approval or rejection is made.
 In that process, a loan agent or customer representative must manually assess the information provided by the applicant, which includes information such as credit history, savings, loan duration, loan amount, and housing information.
-This information is then compared to the vast amount of historical data of similar applicants and analyzed to see whether there was a risk involved when their loan was approved or rejected.
+This information is then compared to the vast amount of historical data of similar applicants and analyzed to see whether there was a risk involved when their loans were approved or rejected.
 This evaluation process can take a while, which opens the possibility of the bank losing a potential customer to another bank.

 To reduce the decision-making time and to increase the accuracy of the decisions being made, an increasing number of banks have begun to use machine learning-based solutions.
 This modernized approach enables a customer representative to make predictions about a loan application with a click of a button.

 In this case study, we show you how to predict the risk of a loan application using the following products:

 - IBM Watson Knowledge Catalog

 - IBM Watson® Studio

 - IBM Watson® OpenScale™